pierreguilmin/3D-engine/README.md

 ### The commands

-The commands to move in the 3d space are really intuitive and shouln't cause any problem:
+The commands to move in the 3d space are really intuitive and shouln't cause any trouble:
 * Move your mouse to see around
 * Use `W` (front), `A` (left), `S` (back), `D` (right) to move (front and back are going in the direction where your mouse points)
 * Use `Q` (up), `E` (down) to move along the third axis